Quantization Backdoors to Deep Learning Commercial Frameworks: Experimental Validation

-As for the network architecture under attack, we consider three popular DL models suitable for recognition tasks: ResNet18, ResNet50~\cite{he2016deep}, and VGG16~\cite{simonyan2014very}.
+{\bf Model Architectures.} As for a network architecture under attack, we consider three popular DL models suitable for recognition tasks: ResNet18, ResNet50~\cite{he2016deep}, and VGG16~\cite{simonyan2014very}.
 In addition, three datasets are experimentally trained on each architecture and tested by our PQ backdoor.
 The results of these diverse network architectures and datasets are used to validate the generality of our attack.

-For all tasks, we use the ADAM optimizer to train 100 epochs under the PQ training process, with a batch size of 32.
-The learning rate is at $5\times 10^{-4}$ when backdooring the full-precision model in the first step of PQ backdoor, and the learning rate is a bit smaller, being $10^{-5}$ in the second step of our PQ backdoor.
+For all tasks, we use the \texttt{ADAM} optimizer to train 100 epochs under the PQ training process, with a batch size of 32.
+The learning rate is $5\times 10^{-4}$ when backdooring the full-precision model in the first step of PQ backdoor, and is a bit smaller, being $10^{-5}$ in the second step of our PQ backdoor.